CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Add Voting to a New Feature Request

-When the author will first open the feature request to introduce an idea or suggestions that can either improve the performance or innovate WCT, it will be responded back with the message by the bot that will greet and Add the Thumbs as a voting feature.
-Then the rest of the community will checkout the feature whether it's worth implementing in WCT or not.
-If they like the feature they will add more thumps up on top of the existing one to ensure the feature request must be adopted.
+When the author will first open the feature request to introduce an idea or suggestions that can either improve the performance or innovate WCT, @Msftbot will respond back with the Welcome Message and Add Thumbs Up :+1: as a way to vote for the feature.
+Then the rest of the community will test the feature whether it's worth implementing in WCT or not.
+If the community likes the feature they will add more thumps up :+1: on top of the initial one or comment to ensure the feature request must be adopted.

 **Event responder - issues**